Comosera/Comosera/README.md

 - 👋 Hi, I’m @Comosera
 - 👀 I’m interested in adpating, learning, and creating change in this world.
-- 🌱 I’m currently learning python and html.
+- 🌱 I’m currently learning python, JavaScript, CSS, HTML, React, Rust.
 - 💞️ I’m looking to collaborate on simple projects that can challenge me further.

 <!---